Vector Values

 INTEGER8 | INT8 |

-resolve to INTEGER.
+Alias matching is case-insensitive.
 Output always emits the canonical tag.

 DOUBLE is not accepted; typos surface as a clear